Chapter 7 - Money: Creation & Growth

 Another monetary aggregate, labelled M1, tracks the sum of currency outstanding (coins and bills), Demand Deposits and Other Liquid Deposits.
 M2 incorporates all of M1 plus Small-Denomination Time Deposits and Retail Money Market Funds.

 Not long ago, the FED reshuffled some ingredients from M2 to M1.
 As a result, M1 and M2 are now very similar in size.
 In the old days the FED published data for M3 and M4 which included large interbank loans among others.
-In short, there is a lot of arbitrariness to draw the line of what constitutes money and in which “basket” a particular type of money belongs.
+In short, there is a lot of arbitrariness involved in drawing the line of what constitutes money and in which “basket” a particular type of money belongs.

 Tracking a broader aggregate of “money” tells us something we suspected all along.
 There is sooo much money out there these days.
 In relation to a measure like size of the economy (GDP), money has mushroomed beyond anyone’s wildest imagination.

-A team at McKinsey, generally smart folks, went through the tedious effort to estimate how much “financial assets” (meaning stocks, bonds, deposits etc) are out there in the world.
+A team at McKinsey, generally smart folks, went through the tedious effort to estimate the total value of “financial assets” (meaning stocks, bonds, deposits etc) out there in the world.
 This is an even wider measure of money as it also incorporates illiquid financial assets.

 How could this money growth happen?
-How could work (GDP) and money (financial assets) develop so independently?
+How could work (GDP) and money (financial assets) develop so independently of one another?

 To understand that we have to first look at the “rental price” of money, interest, and then revisit demography.